marvin-neumann/ansible-chrome-headless/README.md

 The latest version of ChromeDriver allows you to run Chrome browser in headless mode without Selenium and doesn't need any Display server or Xvfb.

-##  Install Chrome and ChromeDriver with this playbook

 1. Clone this repo with git

 ```